University of Maryland Global Campus: Academics

-The Undergraduate School offers more than 30 bachelor's degree programs and undergraduate certificates, awarded in business management, computers/information technology, communications, criminal justice/legal studies, and social sciences.
-Undergraduate students can earn credit through classroom-based and online courses or through the Prior Learning programs.
-The Undergraduate program serves as a continuation of the Community Colleges of Maryland and elsewhere.
-The Prior Learning programs offer an escalated degree option for education and training completed in the workplace or military.
-This program provides general education credits that can be applied towards a degree at UMGC.
+UMGC offers more than 30 bachelor's degree programs and undergraduate certificates, awarded in cybersecurity, biotechnology, business management, computers/information technology, communications, criminal justice/legal studies, and social sciences.
+Undergraduate students can earn credit through coursework and prior-learning programs, which recognize professional and workplace experience, including military service.

-Graduate

-The Graduate School offers more than 55 master's degree programs, graduate certificates, and doctoral degrees.
-Most graduate programs are available in both classroom and online formats.
-Several master's degrees are available in an accelerated Executive format or executive online format only.
+UMGC offers more than 55 master's degree programs, graduate certificates, and doctoral degrees.
+Most graduate programs are available in online and hybrid formats.

-Military Base Deployed locations
+U.S. military locations

-UMGC offers face-to-face courses and support in Bahrain, Djibouti, Egypt, Kuwait, Qatar, and the United Arab Emirates, Australia, Guam, Japan, Okinawa, Singapore, South Korea, Diego Garcia, Spain.
+UMGC offers face-to-face courses and support for students at U.S. military locations in Bahrain, Djibouti, Egypt, Kuwait, Qatar, United Arab Emirates, Australia, Guam, Japan, Okinawa, Singapore, South Korea, Diego Garcia, Spain, and Italy.

 Campuses

 Headquarters/main campus

 The headquarters for UMGC is located in Adelphi, Maryland near the campus of the University of Maryland, College Park.
 Until late 2000, the UMGC headquarters was listed in College Park, Maryland.
 In an attempt to establish its own identity as an independent university, UMGC changed its postal address to Adelphi, an unincorporated community that borders College Park.
 The address change with the U.S. Postal Service involved no physical move of people and facilities.
 The marketing decision to change its postal address was one of many undertaken by UMGC to distinguish the university as one of the largest distance-education centers, with over 248,000 students enrolled worldwide in FY 2015.